sea-otters-2017/phase-3-review/part-2/README.md

 ### Release 0: AJAX

-Let's implement our AJAX enhancements.
+Implement the AJAX enhancements.
 With AJAX added, the user story should be:

 1. User visits the site root.
 2. User clicks on the "Share Your Thoughts" link.